Ouchi-juku

 Nestled quietly in the mountains of Shimogo Town, Fukushima Prefecture, 'Ouchi-juku' flourished as a post town connecting Aizuwakamatsu and Nikko during the Edo period.
 Designated as an Important Traditional Building Preservation District by the national government in 1981, this area still features neatly lined thatched-roof houses that instantly transport visitors back in time.

-■ A unique culinary experience: 'Specialty - negi soba'
+■ A unique culinary experience 'Specialty: negi soba'

 History, breathtaking views, and food.
-Enjoy a journey through 'Beautiful Japan' where all of these come together in Ouchi-juku, forgetting the everyday.
+Enjoy a journey through 'Beautiful Japan' where all of these elements come together in Ouchi-juku, forgetting the everyday.

-For those wishing for a customized tour including Ouchi-juku,
+For those wishing for a customized tour including Ouchi-juku

 Apply for a tour